harikaaakula/ElectricVehicles_Statistical_Analysis_Washingtonstate/README.md

 # ElectricVehicles_Statistical_Analysis_Washingtonstate
 ## Project Overview

 Electric vehicles have been revolutionising the world, and as part of sustainability, individuals are shifting towards EV adoption.
 On the other hand, technological advancements, such as self-driving capabilities, are further reshaping the EV landscape.
 With this, it becomes essential that we analyse the patterns and trends for future developments and adoption of EVs.
-This led to the beginning of the analysis, where I utilised a sourced dataset of registered EVs through the Washington State Department of Licensing.
+This led to the beginning of the analysis, where I utilised an open-source dataset of registered EVs through the Washington State Department of Licensing.
+For the analysis purpose IBM SPSS application has been utilised to perform the statistical tests.

 The main objective of the analysis involves:
 1. To examine the relationship between Electric Vehicle type, Battery Range, Clean Alternative Fuel Vehicle (CAFV) Eligibility, Make(Brand of the EV), Model